seanpmaxwell/Typescript-Best-Practices/README.md

   - **Primitives/Arrays**: `UPPER_SNAKE_CASE`
   - **Objects**:
     - For object-literals used as a namespace for a collection of readonly values `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys.
-    - If the entire object is being passed as as value (it's not simply a namespace) and you need specific key names, UPPER_SNAKE_CASE is okay for the object name.
+    - If an object is readonly but the entire object is being passed as as value (it's not simply a namespace) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
-- **Variables**: `camelCase`
+    - For the objects of namespace-object scripts:
+      - If its functions are mostly static-logic (no initialization at startup-time), prefer `PascalCase`: i.e `import DateUtils from 'DateUtils.ts;`.
+      - If its functions require initialization, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
+- **All variables declared inside of functions except for type declarations**: `camelCase`
 - **Functions**:
   - `camelCase`: most of the time
   - `PascalCase`: for certain situations
     - JSX Elements
-    - Functions just meant to return mostly static data with simple formatting (i.e. get a clone of an object with current datetime objects) can be `PascalCase`.
+    - Functions just meant to return mostly static data with simple formatting (i.e. return an error message and interpolate a value) can be `PascalCase`.
-  - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch` (i.e. `fetchUsers()`).
+  - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch` (i.e. `getTimeAsUTC()`,`async fetchUserRecords()`).
-  - Prepend **validator-functions** with an `is`.
+  - Prepend **validator-functions** with an `is`: `isValidUser(arg: unknown): arg is IUser`.
 - **Classes / Types**: `PascalCase`
-  - You can prepend an interface with an `I` for scenarios where you might have a type/value naming conflict: ie. `class Dog implements IDog`.
-  - Many prepend type-aliases with a `T`, there is no convention around this, and I simply choose not to.
+  - Aside from using PascalCase, there are some other common patterns used; however, these are not established conventions:
+    - Prepend interfaces with an `I`.
+I like to do this because I mostly used interfaces for structured-types and it helps to avoid naming collisions with classes/namespace-objects.
+    - Prepend type-aliases with a `T. I don't usually do this unless I specific value I'm trying to distinguish the type from.
 - **Booleans**: prefix with `is`

 **Abbreviations** and **Acronyms**: